api-platform/docs/distribution/index.md

 Be sure to read the [General Design Considerations](../core/design.md) document to learn more about the architecture of API Platform and how to choose between these two approaches.

-For the sake of simplicity, we will use the built-in Doctrine ORM data provider in the rest of this tutorial.
+Here, we will use the built-in Doctrine ORM data provider in the rest of this tutorial.

 Modify the classes to map them to database tables using the annotations provided by the Doctrine ORM: